SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Operators.rst

 In this case, the ternary comparison operator provides an efficient shorthand for deciding which of two expressions to consider.

 The ternary comparison operator should be used with care, however.
 It is very concise, but this conciseness can lead to hard-to-read code if over-used.
-Avoid combining multiple instances of ternary comparison operator into one compound statement.
+Avoid combining multiple instances of the ternary comparison operator into one compound statement.

 Bitwise Operators
 -----------------